RoundtableHold/roundtablehold.github.io/README.md

       - [4, "You can put any html in here, <b>Bold!</b>, <i>Italic</i>, etc."]
   -
     title: "Table example"
-    id: table_example
-    num: 2
+    id: 2
     table: ["Column 1", "Column 2", "Column 3"] # If you don't want the table to have headers put "table: 3" instead where 3 is the number of columns
     items:
       - [1, "Include a string for each column", "This is going in the second column", "And this the third"]
 ```

-All ids have to be unique and the `num:` field also has to be unique.
+All ids have to be unique.
 Within an item the first number has to be uinque as well.
 If you are adding a new line find the biggest number in that section and increase it by 1.
 The numbers do not have to be in order and you should not ever change an existing number because it will break everyones saved progress.

 If you added a new page you need to put your page in `pages.yaml` for it to show up.